Last updated on January 30th, 2023

 Use Your Thumbnail And Title Together

 The most important thing is when you make a title for YouTube, you get to use your thumbnail and your title, but together.
 The number one thing on YouTube is the thumbnail.
 Why?
-Because when somebody does a search, your video is going to come up.
+Because when somebody searches, your video is going to come up.
 How the impression of your thumbnail looks amongst lots of other videos is just one thing to make someone look at your title.
+You can also take the help of a YouTube thumbnail template to create an eye-catching thumbnail for your video.

 Title Creates First Impression: Your Title Sells The Click